HadesLabs/n0pl0t/README.md

 ### Are these censored?
 When I personally pick a h3ntai to make a release from, I make sure that it's uncensored.
 Any requests made to me may or may not be uncensored.

-### Where can I find the original video?
-The original videos of my releases are in a playlist at https://hanime.tv/playlists/cojcpditw8dgyvxnyvbh.

 ### Do you take requests?
 Yes, simply DM on Discord at HadesButDiscord#4177.
 Your Discord username will be placed next to your request unless said otherwise.
 There's also basically nothing I won't do.